Sign-sensitivity of metabolic networks: which structures determine the sign of the responses: Discussion

-where $SR$ is the Jacobian matrix of the system.
-This in particular excludes left kernels (conserved quantities) of the stoichiometric matrix $S$.
-Mathematically possible, we have avoided to relax \eqref{nondeg} in the present paper both to a greater mathematical clarity of the content and because the assumption \eqref{nondeg} is not really restrictive in a metabolic context, due to the omnipresence of outflows.\\

-Based on the implicit function theorem, the present theory appears firstly as a local theory, valid only for small perturbations.
-However, an interpolation argument in \cite{BF18} lifts formula \eqref{drjia3}, and consequently these sensitivity results, to account also for large perturbations, in the case of zero-vs-nonzero response analysis.
-The interpolation argument works identically also for the sign analysis presented in the present paper.
-However, carefulness is strongly required here.
-In fact, if the sign of a response is determinate, i.e. not depending on parameters, then the sign of the response does depend on the amplitude of the perturbation.
-On the contrary, in the case of a response of indeterminate sign, i.e. depending on parameters, a positive response for a small perturbation may become a negative response for a large perturbation, for certain reaction parameters, even for parametrically rich kinetics as Michaelis-Menten.\\
+Throughout the paper, we have assumed the nondegeneracy assumption \eqref{nondeg} where $SR$ is the Jacobian matrix of the system, which excludes left kernels (conserved quantities) of the stoichiometric matrix $S$. {We do not exclude that it may be mathematically possible to relax \eqref{nondeg} to include such case.
+We have not pursued this in the present paper both to a greater mathematical clarity of the content and because the assumption \eqref{nondeg} already allows important examples in a metabolic context, due to the omnipresence of outflows.}\\ Based on the implicit function theorem, the present theory appears firstly as a local theory, valid only for small perturbations.
+However, an interpolation argument proposed in \cite{BF18} lifts formula \eqref{drjia3}, and consequently these sensitivity results, to account also for large perturbations, in the case of zero-vs-nonzero response analysis. {Of course, a further assumption on the existence of an equilibrium of the largely perturbed system must be added.
+Then the flux responses to a large perturbation follow the same algebraic description as in the local case.
+In particular,} the interpolation argument works identically also for the sign analysis presented in the present paper.
+However, carefulness is strongly required here, {as we can never choose the parameters independently from the equilibrium, as it is possible locally for parametrically rich kinetics.
+This implies that,} if the sign of a response is determinate, i.e., not depending on parameters, then the sign of the response does {not} depend on the amplitude of the perturbation.
+On the contrary, in the case of a response of indeterminate sign, i.e., depending on parameters, a positive response for a small perturbation may become a negative response for a large perturbation, even for parametrically rich kinetics as Michaelis-Menten.\\

-In applications, the system is often considered to have a unique stable equilibrium, for any choice of reaction rates.
-This requires in particular that the Jacobian determinant $\operatorname{det}SR$ is of the \emph{determinate} sign
+In applications, the system is often considered to have a unique stable equilibrium, for any choice of reaction rates. {Under the nondegeneracy assumption \eqref{nondeg}}, this requires that the Jacobian determinant $\operatorname{det}SR$ is of the \emph{determinate} sign

-since all $M$ eigenvalues are negative.
+since all $M$ eigenvalues {have negative real part, or are purely imaginary complex conjugated pairs}.
 Via expansion \eqref{detexp}, i.e.,

 it is easy to see that an obvious sufficient condition for \eqref{detsign} is that all Child Selections are \emph{good}, that is

 In particular, trivially, $\operatorname{sign}\operatorname{det}SR=\beta(\mathbf{J})$, for any $\mathbf{J}$.
 For such special but relevant case, we can express better the sign of the response $(\Phi)^{j^*}_{j'}$.
 Indeed, via \eqref{drjia3} we have